 Thanks to borderline email harassment, I tracked down people willing to meet with me—and convinced them that my work ethic made up for my lack of a journalism education.
 I secured a part-time internship at Spoon University, and at SCENE, the arts and pop culture magazine formerly associated with the New York Observer.
 (About two weeks in, my supervisor at SCENE informed me that the magazine was folding.
 Thanks to her kind words, I snagged a spot as a news intern at the Observer, just down the hall—despite what would remain to be my vast under-qualification).

 I owe the rest of my media-intern experience to that summer, which was followed by internships at St. Louis Magazine and O, The Oprah Magazine through the ASME (American Society of Magazine Editors) program.

-At school, I studied political science, a major I chose rather blindly, thinking merely that I’d enjoy it and that it would allow for ample writing.
-(Both proved true.)
-Combining my interests in journalism and politics, I completed a senior thesis, investigating rhetorical evidence of partisanship in coverage of socio-political issues.
-If your interest is piqued, read my abstract.
+At school, I studied political science, a major I chose rather blindly, thinking merely that I’d enjoy it and that it would allow for ample writing (and both proved true).
+Combining my interests in journalism and politics, I completed a senior thesis investigating rhetorical evidence of partisanship in coverage of socio-political issues.
+If that piques your interest, read my abstract.

 And for more on present-day me, go to Now & Beyond.